sinkingsugar/nimtorch/README.md

 This will install: nim and ATen binaries, fragments and nimtorch all in one command, nothing else needed.

-Make sure you use a recent version of conda and have a compiler installed in your system, also on windows you have to add `--cc:vcc` and be on a developer prompt.
+Make sure you use a recent version of conda and have a compiler installed in your system, on windows you have to add `--cc:vcc` and be on a developer prompt.

 Make sure your system is recent (ubuntu 18.04 reference / macOS High Sierra / Windows 10) and you have cuda 9.2 installed (if you need cuda, linux only, more cuda versions coming, please open a issue if you need a specific version).